Selkirk F.C.: The Border pioneers (1880–1899)

-History records that this initial meeting was a great success.
 A committee was formed and an opening game against Hibernian was arranged to launch the new venture.
 The kick-off was arranged for March 1881, the venue the cricket club, the result a 0–14 reverse, and so was born the oldest football club in the Borders.
 By 1882 Selkirk were recording good victories against leading Edinburgh clubs, Holyrood (8–2) and St Bernard's (4–1).

 Research indicates that by 1883 the club were fielding a second XI, competing in the Second XI Challenge Cup.
 The same year an extraordinary request was received by the club, Melrose Football Club (later Melrose RFC), invited seven players to represent Selkirk in a new kind of game—seven-a-side rugby.
 It was members of Selkirk Football Club in the absence of an organized rugby club that represented the town in the world premier of the shortened rugby game—Melrose Sevens!
 A non-footballing honour also came the way of the club when member A. Stuart was appointed President of the East of Scotland Football Association.

 In 1890–91 a new trophy was instituted, the 'Association Borders Counties Challenge Cup' (Border Cup), which Selkirk won at the first time of asking, defeating Hawick Rangers, 4–3, in the final tie.

-A highlight of the 1891–92 season was a visit from Queen's Park, who at the time were one of the greatest club sides in the world.
+A highlight of the 1891–92 season was a visit from Queen's Park, who at the time were one of the leading club sides.
 In front of a large crowd, Selkirk kept the score down to a respectable 4–1 defeat.
 Defeat by Vale of Gala in the defence of the Border Cup title was the first defeat by a Borders team for seven years.

 Season 1892–93 saw the club become a member of the Scottish Football Association and retain the Border Cup.

 In the seasons from 1894 to 1899, Selkirk won the Border Cup twice in succession, and were runners-up on two other occasions.
 The club also recorded their first Border League Championship in 1897, defeating Peebles Rovers 4–0 in a play-off.
 1898 saw the team record a 7–2 victory over Morton in the Scottish Qualifying Cup.
 Wull Brown a key player during this time became the first recorded player to sign for a league club (Heart of Midlothian).